diazrenata/replicate-becs/README.md

     - Body size-energy use relationships *at the community scale* (size vs. total energy use)
       - Does energetic equivalence emerge?
   - Ernest (2005) was an early analysis of these relationships in small mammal communities, using predominately desert rodent communities.
-  - Thanks to NEON and other efforts, we now have a much larger and more diverse collection of small mammal community data we can use to explore these questions more rigorously.
+  - Thanks to NEON and other efforts, we now have a much larger and more diverse collection of small mammal community data we can use to explore these questions more generally and more rigorously.
   - Replicating Ernest (2005) is a first step towards a broader and more computationally intensive analysis of small mammal community distributions (Diaz in prep....)
     - brings a pre-github analysis into the github era
     - add context to our existing knowledge base: what are the assumptions, what are the specific results